AI for Lawyers

 Time saved: 1–2 hours/week (and potentially your malpractice record)

-Real OpenClaw Prompts for Lawyers
+Real Claude Code Prompts for Lawyers

 Prompt 1: Contract Risk Analyzer